nhselect/step1-training/content/user-guide/learner/03-launching/index.md

 Here you can see all the Supervisors (Educator/Manager or Assessor) that are managing your Steps , which means you will be able to send proficiencies to them to confirm and they will be able to see a summary of your progress.

 * You can find out how to [Add / Remove Supervisors from this list](/user-guide/learner/06-confirmation/managing-your-supervisors) later in this guide
-* When you first start the proficiencies only the Educator/Manager who Holding word for now you will be listed here.
+* When you first start the proficiencies only the Educator/Manager who enroled you will be listed here.

 ![](/img/l_accessing_4.png)